Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 ✓ Third-party tested

-A trusted brand selling a fundamentally underdosed product.
+A trusted brand whose product delivers well below the clinically studied dose.
 At label serving, you get trivial omega-3 amounts.
 Scaling up to clinical doses means taking 3-4 capsules and risking excessive vitamin A intake.
 Nature Made's regular fish oil softgels are a better choice.

 +Trusted brand with solid GMP standards